 2. Health and safety

 It’s vital that you comply with fire, gas, electric and furniture regulations.
-These obligations are discussed in detail in our book The Complete Guide to Residential Lettings, written by a solicitor specialising in landlord and tenant law.
+These obligations are discussed in detail in our book The Complete Guide to Residential Letting, written by a solicitor specialising in landlord and tenant law.

 You must make regular safety checks and keep records to protect your tenants.
 Safety checks also help to ensure that your insurance is valid.
-Our Fire Risk Assessment Kit can help you to meet your fire safety obligations.

 3. Using a letting agent